adstuart/azure-routeserver-infoblox/README.md

   - NB.
 Your Infoblox deployment needs its own empty RG, however it can use the VNets and resources your provisioned above for VNet, subnet etc
 - For this lab I used Infoblox NIOS 8.6.0 for DDI.
 Model TE-v1425.
 - Finish initial setup of Grid Manager via UI
-- Follow the same above guide to enable DNS (with recurision), NTP and setup an initial test dns forward lookup zone
+- Follow the same above guide to enable DNS (with recursion), NTP and setup an initial test dns forward lookup zone
-  - My test authortitative zone is called "testzone.com" with one A record ```test.testzone.com > 192.168.100.1```
+  - My test authoritative zone is called "testzone.com" with one A record ```test.testzone.com > 192.168.100.1```

 ### Deploy Azure Route Server and connect to Infoblox